goldsborough/algs4/symbol-tables/README.md

 	- Linked list of key-value pairs (nodes).
 	- Keep unordered.
 	- Search: Scan through all keys until find a match O(N).
-	- Insert: Scan trhough all keys until find a match; if no match add to front O(N).
+	- Insert: Scan through all keys until find a match; if no match add to front O(N).
 2. Binary search in an ordered array.
 	- Parallel arrays, one for keys and one for values
 	- Keys in sorted order, do binary search for key and retrieve value at parallel index.
-	- If unsucessful search, insert new value/pair at last index found.
+	- If unsuccessful search, insert new value/pair at last index found.
 	- Problem: data shift.
 	- Search: O(lg N)
 	- Insert: O(N)